 Granted that food is an essential expense none of us can avoid but it is also true that most of us end up overspending on food – and all you need to do to confirm that is take a quick look at the budget you’ve drawn up for the month.
 You would notice that food is one of your main expenses along with rent and mortgage if you have obtained one.

-If you have been overspending on food of late, do not stress.
+If you have been overspending on the food of late, do not stress.
 There are ways to remedy the situation.
-That’s because unlike rent which is a fixed expense, what you spend on food every month can be brought down with a bit of foresight and smart planning.
+That’s because, unlike rent which is a fixed expense, what you spend on food every month can be brought down with a bit of foresight and smart planning.

 That is not to say that you should compromise on your nutrition intake.
 As the recent campaign launched by Manchester United footballer Marcus Rashford has highlighted, food poverty is a major problem in the UK, and healthy, well-balanced meals are a right of every human being in this country.